Frequently Asked Questions:

-The SMMC staff encourages students sharing financial responsibilities with anyone in their lives to bring their roommates, partners, spouses, or any relevant person to the personal consultation session.
+The SMMC staff encourages students sharing financial responsibilities with anyone in their lives to bring them to the personal consultation session.
+This can be roommates, partners, spouses, or any relevant person to the session.
 Many friendships and relationships have been negatively impacted by the lack of shared financial values, habits, and communication.
 The SMMC promotes proactive communication, understanding, and adaptation in relationships where financial matters matter.

 Will you help me throughout my college career?